TAGT Advocacy Goals

 TAGT supports continued legislative efforts that measure and highlight post-secondary outcomes for gifted students in the A-F accountability system, including but not limited to early graduates, students taking accelerated courses beyond their grade level, students who skip a grade, and successful credit-by-examination passage.

-Advocacy Goal 4: Encourage TEA to Collect, Disaggregate, and Report Data About Gifted Education Programs
+Encourage TEA to Collect, Disaggregate and Report Data about Gifted Education Programs

 TAGT believes the Texas Education Agency must gather data in a simple and straightforward manner about the gifted and talented programs and services school districts offer.
 This data should include information regarding academic performance, identification procedures, and program evaluation.
 This is not to evaluate or rank school districts, but to provide data about the services offered as part of districts’ gifted programming.
 This will create greater transparency for taxpayers and for parents who need the information to make informed decisions about their children’s education.

-Advocacy Goal 5: Encourage TEA to Include Gifted Education in Texas’ ESSA State Compliance Plan
+Encourage TEA to include Gifted Education in Texas’ ESSA State Compliance Plan